KumareshBabuNS/CloudFoundryTrainingLab/Day3-Lab/Microservices-Lab3-12Factor.md

 We will create an instance of mysql and bind it to our app, thereby removing state from memory.
 - Use ` cf marketplace` to view the available services and plans.
-- Use ` cf create-service cf create-service cleardb spark people-mysql` to create a MySQL service instance cleardb and select the free plan spark.
+- Use ` cf create-service cleardb spark people-mysql` to create a MySQL service instance cleardb and select the free plan spark.

 You should be able to see your service instance: